johnwcowan/r7rs-work/TimeAdvancedCowan.md

 A *duration object* represents the amount of elapsed time between an earlier instance or time object and a later one that has been broken into smaller intervals of time.
-There are two types of duration objects: a standard duration object is specified as a number of years, months, days, hours, minutes, seconds, and nanosections; a week duration object is specified as a number of ISO years and weeks, and cannot be more finely specified.
+There are two types of duration objects: an ordinary duration object is specified as a number of years, months, days, hours, minutes, seconds, and nanoseconds; a week duration object is specified as a number of ISO years and weeks, and cannot be more finely specified.
+Duration objects have multiple numeric-valued fields that can be extracted.
+They are listed in the description of the `duration` procedure below.

-Note that certain familiar identities do not hold: while the number of minutes in a day and the number of months in a year are both fixed, the number of seconds in a minute is not, because leap seconds, and the number of days in a month is not fixed either.
+Note that certain familiar identities do not hold: while the number of minutes in a day and the number of months in a year are both fixed, the number of seconds in a minute is not, because leap seconds, and the number of days in a month is of course not fixed either.
-Therefore the most compact format for a duration object is in months, minutes, and nanoseconds, all of which can be stored as 64-bit fixnums.
+Therefore the most compact format for a duration object is in months, minutes, and nanoseconds, all of which can be stored as 63-bit fixnums.

 ## Time zones